|X-Arcade Machine Setup Guide, Manual and Support

 - To shut down your cabinet, first press (don't hold) the power button on the front of the PC and allow it to shut down properly.
 Then you can optionally turn it completely off by turning off the switch on the back of the cabinet.

-- If you wish to use the PlayStation 2 console (select models only), push the Mode button on the Video Game Jockey so the light is on, and set the serial switchbox to C.
+- If you wish to use a game console, push the Mode button on the Video Game Jockey so the light is on, and set the serial switchbox to C.

 - For any games that say "Reset to Factory Defaults" or similar, simply hit the F2 button on your keyboard.
 You will only have to do this once.